-Telehealth is a valuable resource that has altered the landscape of addiction treatment services in recent years.
+Online therapy via telehealth platforms is a valuable resource that has altered the landscape of addiction treatment services in recent years.
 From the comfort of your own home, you can have access to licensed therapists, psychiatrists, and other mental health professionals right at your fingertips.
-For people struggling with addiction, outpatient telehealth therapy offers many benefits and greater flexibility to get the individualized care they need.
+For people struggling with addiction, virtual outpatient online therapy (also known as telehealth) offers many benefits and greater flexibility to get the individualized care they need.

 What is Telehealth?

 Telehealth is a technology-driven healthcare model that connects clients with therapists, doctors, and other healthcare providers through phone calls, video chat, and text messaging.
 This treatment option can increase clients’ access to support services at the times they need it the most, without the barriers of travel, scheduling conflicts, or potential exposure to illnesses.